01-edu/public/subjects/ascii-art/ascii-art.en.md

 ### Banner Format

-- Each character as an height of 8 lines.
+- Each character has an height of 8 lines.
 - Characters are separate by a new line `\n`.
 - Here is an example (one dot represents one space) :